Underage Gambling and Associated Problems

 Rising Problem of Underage Gambling

 Marty is not the only child who has surprised his parents by indulging in gambling at an early age.
 The number has been rising steadily.
-In the UK alone, around 600,000 children are reportedly involved in underage betting.
+In Canada alone, around 600,000 children are reportedly involved in underage betting.
 This problem has accentuated with the rise of the cyber industry, easy data plans, affordable phones, and the wall of privacy created between the parent and their children.

 This modern social reality truly paints a grim picture.
 Out of these 600,000 children, nearly 16% or approximately 100,000 children would transform into addicted gamblers.
 We can only imagine the fate of such children.